The golden praying mantis is a colorful variant to have as a companion and adds a real lemon twist to the usually green predator.

 Young golden mantises emerge from the egg in the form of nymphs.
 Nymphs then will molt several times before they reach maturity.

-During the maturity stages, they are able to reproduce and lay eggs that will eventually hatch into nymphs, completing the cycle.
+During the maturity stages, they can reproduce and lay eggs that will eventually hatch into nymphs, completing the cycle.

 Breeding